 It’s hard to pinpoint who invented what came to be called the “Veggie Burger; more recently known as the “Plant-Based Burger”.
-But we do know that early plant-based meat substitutes were developed in the 19th century by companies like Kellogg’s at their legendary Battle Creek Sanitarium.
+But we do know that early plant-based meat substitutes were developed in the 19th century by companies like Kellogg’s at their legendary Battle Creak Sanitarium.

 Another turning point came a century later.
 In 1981 the “Gardenburger” was developed by American Paul Wenner and served in his Gresham, Oregon vegetarian restaurant.

 Four years later, spurred by the strong demand for his creation, Wenner founded Gardenburger Inc. Today, one can find Gardenburgers at more than 25,000 grocery, natural-food and club stores nationwide (ironically, the company is now owned by Kellogg).
 And the success of Gardenburger has spawned competitors like Sweet Earth Santa Fe Veggie Burgers, Boca All-American Flame-Grilled Veggie Burgers, and more.

 These vegetable patties have been positioned as healthy, mindful alternatives to meat.
 They’re something for vegetarians, vegans and others pursuing an alternative lifestyle.
 There remains an element of the hippie and the countercultural in how they’re presented and perceived.

 However, despite some penetration in the market, they’ve never gone mainstream.
 Restaurants have tried them with only limited success.
 Big chains like McDonald’s have largely discontinued veggie burger offerings due to lack of sales.